Morfet History, Family Crest & Coats of Arms

 Some of the Morfet family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Morfet family to the New World and Oceana
+Migration of the Morfet family

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them: Jean Moffat who settled in New Jersey in 1685; Thomas Moffatt settled in Boston Massachusetts in 1712; William Moffert settled in Philadelphia, Pennsylvania in 1880.